tefkah/proton-webdav-bridge/DOCKER.md

 ### Securing your credentials

 For production use, consider using Docker secrets or encrypted environment files to store your credentials securely.

+## Admin Interface

+The bridge now includes a web-based admin interface that allows you to:

+1. View the current connection status
+2. Login with your Proton credentials when tokens expire
+3. Logout (delete saved tokens)

+This is particularly useful when using 2FA, as it provides a web form for entering your credentials including 2FA token when needed.
+The admin interface is accessible at `http://localhost:7985` by default.

+### No Valid Tokens

+When starting without valid tokens, the bridge will:

+1. Start the admin interface on port 7985
+2. Wait for you to login via the web UI
+3. Dynamically start the WebDAV server after successful login

+The WebDAV server is dynamically managed without requiring container restarts:

+- When you login, the WebDAV server starts automatically
+- If tokens expire, the WebDAV server stops until new credentials are provided
+- When you logout, the WebDAV server stops until you login again

+This ensures the service is always available even without initial credentials and provides a smooth experience without container restarts.

+### Security Note

+The admin interface contains sensitive login functionality.
+If you're exposing the container outside your local network, consider:

+1. Using a reverse proxy with HTTPS
+2. Adding HTTP basic authentication
+3. Only exposing the WebDAV port (7984) and keeping the admin interface (7985) on localhost or behind a firewall

 ## Building the image locally